10 Most Popular Kitchen Countertops

 Most Popular Countertop Materials

 According to a survey by Kitchen + Bath Design News, quartz continues to be the most popular and most requested kitchen countertop material.
-The others are listed below in descending order of popularity.
+We’ve listed the others below in descending order of popularity.

 - Solid Surface